The BEST Healthy Chocolate Chip Cookies (vegan, gluten-free)

 This page may contain affiliate links, which means I will make a small commission for products purchased through my link.

-These really are the best healthy chocolate chip cookies you’ll try.
-They’re perfectly soft and chewy, with slightly crisp edges just like the famous, beloved cookies from Mrs. Fields or Subway.
-But instead of being full of butter, refined sugar, and regular all-purpose flour, these healthy vegan cookies use better-for-you ingredients.
+This really is the best healthy chocolate chip cookies recipe you’ll try.
+They’re perfectly soft and chewy cookies, with slightly crisp edges just like the famous, beloved cookies from Mrs. Fields or Subway.
+But instead of being full of butter, refined sugar, and regular all-purpose flour, these healthy cookies use better-for-you ingredients.
 They are also gluten-free, refined sugar-free, egg-free, and oil-free.
-Seriously!
+Seriously!Β

 What Makes This Recipe Great

 They’re decadent, rich, and buttery (thanks to almond butter).
 Plus, they’re crisp on the edges with a soft and chewy center.
-This is a one-bowl recipe with just 10 ingredients that you will make on repeat.
-Yum!
+This is a one-bowl recipe with just 10 simple ingredients that you will make on repeat.Β Yum!

 Ingredient Notes